project-image

 Big Time Delivery

-over 5 years ago – Tue, Dec 18, 2018 at 12:33:35 AM
+almost 6 years ago – Tue, Dec 18, 2018 at 12:33:35 AM

 Short Story: We're probably going to miss the Christmas delivery.
 The only customers that have a chance are US backers...and they might not receive theirs in December.